xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/tag/v9.3.1-1.4/`
 - update the `date:` field with the current date
 - update the Travis URLs using the actual test pages
+- update the SHA sums via copy/paste from the original build machines (it is very important to use the originals!)

 If any, refer to closed [issues](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/issues)